 You’re not alone.

-Here’s a few excerpts from frustrated writers:
+Here are a few excerpts from frustrated writers:

 “It sounds like when I was a waiter and we had to pool tips.
 Except that it’s writers and these are technically royalties” – Alexander Chee, author of The Queen of the Night